danielpaez-dev/little-lemon-restaurant/README.md

 ### Project Overview

 The Little Lemon Website is a responsive and interactive website designed for a fictional restaurant called "Little Lemon".
 The website is built with modern web technologies including HTML, CSS, SCSS, JavaScript, React, and is based on designs created in Figma.
 It features a menu, booking form, and other components that allow users to interact with the restaurant's services.

+With this project I test my knowledge by using React, figma wireframes, prototypes and system design, advance use of SCSS, testing, 404 pages, documentation, responsive design, accesibility and API consumption.

 ### Features